 Smart Building Electrification (residential and commercial)

-Building Electrification is one of the key pillars to achieve Connecticut’s 2050 greenhouse gas emission reduction targets – and electric heat pumps provide an efficient solution to achieve this goal.
+Building Electrification is one of the key pillars to achieving Connecticut’s 2050 greenhouse gas emission reduction targets – and electric heat pumps and heat pump water heaters provide an efficient solution to achieve this goal.
 These technologies can be paired with other approaches to mitigate their impacts on the electricity grid.

 Smart Building Electrification can be defined as including three components: